File Tax For Your

 Image describing different types of partnerships - General Partnership, Limited Liability Partnership, and Limited Liability Company.
 Explains investment, stakes, liabilities, and protection against debt.
 No mention of self-employed, 1099, freelancer, or taxes.

-One of the most attractive reasons for setting up a partnership is the tax factor that's in place.
+One of the most attractive reasons for setting up a partnership is the partnership tax.
 Unlike self-employed individuals, a partnership allows you to "pass-through" the income of the business to the partners.
 The income from the company is split between the partners, and so is the tax bill.
 Essentially, partnerships do not pay taxes; its partners do.
 Partnership taxes are filed using Schedule K-1, and may still need to make quarterly tax payments.

 What's a Schedule K-1?